1-4 Developing and sustaining foundational language skills

-A listen actively to interpret a message and ask clarifying questions that build on others' ideas;
+A listen actively to interpret a message, ask clarifying questions, and respond appropriately;

-C present a critique of a literary work, film, or dramatic production, employing eye contact, speaking rate, volume, enunciation, a variety of natural gestures, and conventions of language to communicate ideas effectively; and
+C give an organized presentation with a specific stance and position, employing eye contact, speaking rate, volume, enunciation, natural gestures, and conventions of language to communicate ideas effectively; and

 2 Listening, speaking, reading, writing, and thinking--vocabulary.
 The student uses newly acquired vocabulary expressively.